CoderAbdiaziz/Travely/AppDesignDoc.md

     * Places must show user ratings from the google API
 * Favorites Page
     * User must be able to double tap a place in order to favorite it
+* Flight
+    * Pulls from a travel flight api to pull prices for selected places
+* Hotel
+    * Pulls from a hotel api to pull prices and availability for a selected location

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Home(The Map)
+* Flight
+* Hotel
 * Favorites
 * Account